sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

 - [mathjax](https://math.meta.stackexchange.com/questions/5020/mathjax-basic-tutorial-and-quick-reference)
 - search [help](https://math.stackexchange.com/search)
 # mcs
+- Here I didn't care about more circuit knowledge than already learnt since it is too complex to design one by myself. (skip_circuit)
 - Here * sections mean that they are not included in Discrete_Mathematics_and_Its_Applications.
 - This book skips most of state machines and Turing machine with only one chapter 6.
 - Theorem 8.2.2 is same as DMIA 3.1.6 which finds one *counterexample* using .